 Loricaria Rio Atabapo.
 Appearance and conditions of keeping.

 In appearance, Atabapo resembles his other relatives.
-It has a large head, an elongated body, which narrows strongly towards the caudal fin.
-The pectoral and dorsal fins are very large, and the dorsal fin is very similar to the sail of a yacht, and at the same time, it is almost always in a straightened state.
-Very beautiful!
+It has a large head, an elongated body that tapers strongly towards the caudal fin.
+The pectoral and dorsal fin are very large, and the dorsal fin is very similar to the sail of a yacht, and at the same time it is almost always in an extended state.
+Very nice!

 Fish grows to 18 centimeters in length.
 The temperature of the water in the aquarium is required within 23-28 ° C (73.4-82.4 ° F), pH level (water acidity) 6.4-7.6.
-As the soil, it is desirable to use fine sand, as well as add stones and driftwood to the aquarium.
-You can plant a couple of plants, but for the fish themselves in this great need not.
-By its nature, Loricaria is a very peaceful fish, and does not touch anyone at all.
-In our aquarium, the baby shrimp sit quietly on their heads.
-Therefore, to pick neighbors for them should also not aggressive.
+It is advisable to use fine sand as a substrate, as well as add stones and driftwood to the aquarium.
+You can plant a couple of plants, but for the fish themselves, this is not very necessary.
+By their nature, loricaria are very peaceful fish, and do not touch anyone at all.
+In our aquarium, baby shrimps sit quietly on their heads.
+Therefore, you should also choose non-aggressive neighbors for them.

 Loricaria Atabapo.
 Feeding.